the-rachel/styles/Simple/Big Stuff/Articles/social-reply.md

 2. They're wary.
 They want to make sure their money is going to be safe and the investment they need to make to switch is going to be a worthwhile one.

 **Example Copy**
 > *"Hey, Person.
 Totally understand where you're coming from on that one.
 We did have problems earlier this year, and the vast majority of the issues have been resolved.
-We are excited to have no customers and we hope we can show you what we've been working on."*
+We are excited to have new customers and we hope we can show you what we've been working on."*

 **What we want to convey**
 - Honesty.
 There's no reason to be cagey unless we're speculating on future releases or talking about personal info.